tomgooch/windy-plugin-soarcalc/ReadMe.md

 To get started...

+To install any plugin, Windy.com now requires you to log in so you will need to do that.  (creating a free account is very straightforward)

 Within the Windy Mobile App, open the main menu and scroll down to the "Extend you Windy" section.

 Or